Getting started

 Breadcrumbs show the hierarchy of the current page you’re on.

-Under the hood, all pages have a tree-like structure that looks like this:
+Under the hood, the workspace is a tree-like structure that looks like this:

 • Dashboard for the projects list, a fancy logo, and a couple of buttons